When implementing Algolia on your store front, you have to decide between two main approaches:

 Here is what you should know to make the right choice.

-Algolia for Shopify comes with one-click install widgets:
+Algolia Search and Discovery comes with one-click install widgets:

 You can configure both widgets from the Shopify app.

-The Algolia integration for Shopify uses Autocomplete v1 and InstantSearch.js v4.
+The Algolia Search and Discovery app uses Autocomplete v1 and InstantSearch.js v4.

 Widgets are updated to introduce new features or to squash bugs.
 However, these updates are never pushed automatically to any of the themes on a Shopify store.
 This way, you can be sure that any of your custom code doesn’t get overwritten without you knowing.

-Algolia for Shopify notifies you of any updates in-app notifications or banners.
+The Algolia Search and Discovery app notifies you of any updates in-app notifications or banners.

-To update the widgets to the latest version, go to the Search options tab and re-enable the widgets on a particular theme.
+To update the widgets to the latest version, go to the Search options tab and re-enable Algolia on a particular theme.

 Re-enabling widgets in the theme removes all customizations you’ve done.
 If you’ve customized the widget code, duplicate the theme first to avoid losing your changes.